Provizanta/ansible-role-git/README.md

-Git
+Ansible role: git
 =========

-Setup 'git' along with a specified configuration.
-If no configuration is specified, the default configuration is applied.
+Setup `git` along with a specified configuration.
+If no configuration is specified, a limited minimal configuration is loaded to setup global gitignore policies.

 Requirements
 ------------